cockroachdb/docs/recommended-production-settings.md

 ## Hardware

-Use at least 3 nodes for a replicated cluster, with each node having at least 2 GB of RAM.
+Hardware decisions are scenario- and workload-dependent, but the minimum recommendations are to use at least 3 nodes for a replicated cluster, with each node having at least 1 CPU and 2 GB of RAM.

 For best performance: